garden-io/garden/docs/using-garden/using-helm-charts.md

 The base chart can also be any `helm` module (not just "base" charts specifically made for that purpose), so you have a lot of flexibility in how you organize your charts.

+## Next steps

+Check out the full [helm module reference](../reference/config.md#helm) for more details, and the [vote-helm](https://github.com/garden-io/garden-example-vote-helm) example project for a full project that showcases Garden's Helm support.

+Also check out the [kubernetes-module](https://github.com/garden-io/garden/tree/master/examples/kubernetes-module) example for a simpler alternative, if you don't need all the features of Helm.